attdevsupport/att-html5-sdk/sdk/doc_src/guides/client_kitchen_sink_tests/README.md

 OAuth Tests
 ---
 Device Location, MOBO (Beta), and MIM (Beta) require your user to authorize access via an OAuth login.
 The SDK automates this process by presenting the user with an access screen then capturing and storing the user's authentication token.
 The user needs to authenticate only once per session.
-The first time you click on Device Location for instance, you will be presented with the OAuth login screen as a popup.
+The first time you click on Device Location for instance, you will be presented with a Consent Request popup screen requesting your oAuth login.

 ![Oauth](resources/images/test-screenshots/oauth-one.png)